For teachers

 Random Pair Generator

-Paste a roster, get random pairs in one click — for peer review, think-pair-share, lab partners.
-Odd counts become one trio so nobody is left out.
-Reshuffle until it looks right.
+Random pairs in one click for peer review, think-pair-share, or lab partners.
+Odd counts fold into one trio so nobody is left out.

 Open the tool →